-November we are continuing our program for congenital hand deformities and brachial plexus injuries in Vietnam
+November we continued our programme for congenital hand deformities and brachial plexus injuries in Vietnam

 December 2017 – Bangladesh

-December we are back in Bangladesh, this time with a hand therapist to address all aspects of the surgery and rehabilitation for electrical burns.
+December we were back in Bangladesh, this time with a hand therapist to address all aspects of the surgery and rehabilitation for electrical burns.